The entire tribe is in the tent, after three days of nothing for our travelers, we’re at afternoon tea, it’s bumping up on four thirty.

 “Good, Dasha is organizing lunch, nothing elaborate, finger sandwiches, cheese, chips.
 We’ll have a big dinner tonight.”

-Amaya pulls into the drive that lead to the house.
+Amaya pulls into the drive that leads to the house.

 Sarah, “Good Lord, that’s what they mean by a mansion.”